LEARN HOW TO CROCHET + A Free eBook

 Oh yarn!
 All of it is lovely.
 I am no respecter of yarns, it’s all wonderful.
 I have used high-end hand-spun, hand-dyed yarn, and I have used inexpensive yarn too.
 Depending on the project, you can find a use for every kind of yarn you can find.

-As a very first project, I suggest using a stiffer yarn (or scratchy!) as it’s easier to work with as a first time crocheter.
+As a very first project, I suggest using a stiffer yarn (or scratchy!) or t-shirt yarn as it’s easier to work with as a first time crocheter.
 A lot of vintage yarns are stiffer and scratcher than newer yarns, so you can try hitting up a thrift store to find old yarn.

 If you are ready to go yarn shopping, this chart can help.
-The symbols, numbers and names for different yarns can be confusing,
+The symbols, numbers and names for different yarns can be confusing, but this chart provides a bit of clarity.

 yarn sizing and common uses chart